 Repair manuals and databases are the best sources for troubleshooting and repair information.
 These sources contain specific and detailed repair instructions, as well as diagrams and illustrations that are easy to understand.
 Alternatively, you can use other sources online, such as how-to-videos and the like.

 You can try replacing the sensor first but you may need a special tool to remove the sensor.
 If the threads are galled because somebody removed and reinstalled the sensor without putting anti-seize compound on the threads, you may find that simply removing the old sensor is more difficult than you anticipated.

 Note that this is not the only way to fix P0054 because there is no single cure-all solution for many problems that set OBD-II codes.
 First, there are a handful of possible causes per code.
 Second, vehicles are made differently, depending on the manufacturer.
 Repair instructions may be different for a Toyota and a Chevy.

 Your best option is to consult repair manuals and databases because they contain important repair information.
 These materials are really helpful for seasoned DIYers.
 You can also have your vehicle inspected and repaired by certified mechanics and technicians if you’re unsure about doing these kinds of repairs on your own.

 Other Notes About P0054

-When the P0054 code appears, it may indicate that the upstream oxygen sensor heater is inoperable.
+The P0054 code can be categorized as a severe code.
+When this code appears, it may indicate that the upstream oxygen sensor heater is inoperable.
 Oxygen sensor replacement is a common solution, but this may not apply to all cases.